 [Sample Technology Engagement Letter]

-[Editor’s Note: This letter is provided for you, the technology consultant, to adapt as needed for your clients.
-The author is not rendering legal, accounting, or other professional services in this publication.
-If legal advice or other expert assistance is required, the services of a competent professional should be sought.
-For background, read Robert H. Spencer, “Free Engagement Letter for the Technology Consultant,” February 2004, Intuit ProConnection (III:2), http://accountant.intuit.com.
-Comments in italics in the following are from the author, Robert H. Spencer.]

 [Your Letterhead Stationery]

 [Date]

 [Your Client’s Address]

 Dear: [send your engagement letter to the highest level in the company you can that has the power to sign for and obligate the company.]

 This is an open letter of engagement between [your client’s company name here], hereinafter referred to as Client, and [your company name here], [hereinafter referred to as short name here if applicable].
 Under the scope of this engagement, our firm will provide the following services: [the following is the agreed upon services, and should be the extended Statement of Work (SOW), the SOW comes after all parties agree on the general services to be provided.
 In addition, I use the word “open” here, as there are times you may be asked to provide small services that require less than five hours.
 In these cases, where it would take more time to develop a formal letter than the time and cost warrant, I fall back and remind the client that I am performing the engagement based on the initial engagement letter signed by them.
 This extends the bounds of the contact with the client beyond the initial engagement.]